Financial Aid Programs

 Federal Direct Student Loan

 Eligibility is determined by New College, based on the information provided on the FAFSA.
 Loan funds are provided by the US Department of Education.
 Entrance counseling and exit counseling are required for all federal direct student loans.
 Repayment begins six months after you cease to be enrolled in school at least halftime.
-(With the exception of summer term course work, all New College undergraduate degree students enroll full time.)
 Loans are either subsidized or unsubsidized.
 A subsidized loan is awarded on the basis of need, and the federal government pays all interest on the loan until the student enters repayment.
 An unsubsidized loan is not based on financial need, and the student is responsible for all interest associated with the loan.

 Federal regulations limit students’ annual borrowing amount, as well as their aggregate (total) amount.
-Beginning in July 2013, federal regulations placed a limit on the total lifetime number of years a first-time borrower can receive Direct Loan funding (150% of the length of the student’s current degree program).
-For example, a first-time borrower starts and finishes a two-year AA program in three years, then transfers to a four-year degree program.
-The student could not borrow more than three more years of Direct Loans in the four-year degree program (6 years = 150%).
+Aggregate and annual loan limits for undergraduate students vary depending on the student's dependency status.
 If you are an independent student as determined by the FAFSA, or a dependent undergraduate whose parents are unable to borrow under the Parent Loan for Undergraduate Students (PLUS) program, you may be eligible to borrow additional amounts under the unsubsidized Federal Direct Student Loan program.
-Contact the Department of Enrollment Management for additional information.
+Contact the Department of Enrollment Management or visit the Federal Student Aid website for additional information.

 PLUS Loan